for Veterans and the Public

 Finally, the VA has Vet Centers, or Veteran Readjustment Centers, that specialize in supporting veterans with post-traumatic stress disorder.
 Many of these centers provide help to veterans with HIV.

 Self-help groups enable people to share experiences and pool their knowledge to help each other and themselves.
 They are run by members, not by professionals (though professionals are involved).
-Because members face similar challenges, they feel an instant sense of community.
+You may, for example, be able to find groups specifically for women, African Americans, gay men, transgender individuals, or other specific groups of people.
+Because members face similar challenges, they may feel an instant sense of community.
 These groups are volunteer, nonprofit organizations, with no fees (though sometimes there are small dues).